juju4/ansible-sysdigcapture/README.md

 ## Continuous integration

-you can test this role with test kitchen.
+you can test this role with test kitchen or travis.
-In the role folder, run
 ```
+$ cd /path/to/roles/myrole
 $ kitchen verify
+$ kitchen login
 ```

 Known bugs